 Attracting, retaining, and building the capacity of educators is a constant challenge for states and districts.
 To attract and retain teachers, some states and districts implement educator or induction mentoring programs, which research shows can have a positive impact on student achievement and teacher retention.

 This webinar will highlight the features of effective teacher mentoring programs, the research on the impacts of these programs, and the benefits and challenges of implementing them.
 Lisa Lachlan-Haché, Ed.D., principal researcher at American Institutes for Research (AIR), will provide an overview of mentoring programs nationally and the current research on their impacts.
-Kelly Krostag of Escambia County School District in Florida and Katy Ackley, Ed.D., of Tulsa Public Schools in Oklahoma will then share their experiences implementing strong and impactful teacher mentoring programs.
+Katy Ackley, Ed.D., of Tulsa Public Schools in Oklahoma will then share her experiences implementing strong and impactful teacher mentoring programs.

 Register | Agenda